vijayanant/fossick/content/posts/tech-debt.md

 what the code should look like to make it easier for us to add this feature.
 Most of the time this involves some generalization, renaming and/or a clarifying extraction.
 We can alter the structure a bit and make it ready for the change.
-Some times this may involve a bigger change.
+Sometimes this may involve a bigger change.
 It all depends on whether the original design anticipated the current change or not.

 Look at the example above, the `Scheduler` class did not anticipate such a change.
-Or perhaps it was an overkill at that time to add observer pattern.
+Or perhaps it was overkill at that time to add the observer pattern.
-Either way, we changed the code to make it easier to add new feature.
+Either way, we changed the code to make it easier to add a new feature.
 We could say this refactoring effort is the cost.
 But we couldn't have known this before the feature was even thought of.

 The message is clear, don't use the debt metaphor to justify writing bad code;
 you are simply degrading the internal quality.
-The argument that 'new features are needed urgently, and perhaps it is good to take on the debt' isn't well founded.
-Bad code impacts quickly slowing down the new features that are needed quickly.
-We usually end up releasing slower than expected and with messy code which is harder to refator taking up even more effort when the time comes.
+The argument that 'new features are needed urgently, and perhaps it is OK to let the code be messy' isn't well founded.
+Bad code impacts quickly and slows down the new features that are needed quickly.
+We usually end up releasing slower than expected and with messy code which is harder to refactor taking up even more effort when the time comes.
 Taking on debt to speed-up delivery only works if you  write code that is clean enough to be understood and refactored.